Revised with new data in November 2022.

 Before we move on to talking about how you can start reaping some of these benefits, let’s take a peek outside the marketing world.
 Here we see benefits reported in VersionOne’s annual State of Agile survey:

-The primary benefits, manage changing priorities, team productivity, and project visibility, have stayed steady over the past three years.
+The primary benefits, managing changing priorities, team productivity, and project visibility, have stayed steady over the past three years.

 Interestingly, many of these benefits aren’t specific to software or IT.